 In addition to providing child-sized furniture, it is also a good idea to incorporate loveseat style seating that doesn’t include armrests.
 This will allow parents to sit directly next to their children and help keep them occupied and under control.
 While other visitors may want their personal space, a mixture of seating options can help address everyone’s needs and keep them comfortable.
 Also, look for other forms of seating, such as ottomans and reception benches that come in unique designs.
 Incorporating fun shapes is another way to make the waiting room more welcoming and stimulating for kids

 All too often waiting room office furniture comes in drab colors that feel clinical and sterile.
-While these colorless options may be cost effective that aren’t doing much to make a good impression or create a kid friendly waiting room.
+While these colorless options may be cost-effective that isn’t doing much to make a good impression or create a kid-friendly waiting room.
 Tastefully adding some color can go a long way to creating a happier, more welcoming mood for kids and adults alike.

 It is also a good idea to avoid using too much hard, plastic furniture.
-Instead opt for chairs and couches that are covered in soft, durable material that can easily be cleaned.
+Instead opt for chairs and couches that are covered in a soft, durable material that can easily be cleaned.
 Incorporating fabric offers a variety of benefits.
-Not only does it create a friendly environment, cuts down on noise by absorbing sound while hard materials have a tendency to amplify sounds and send them bouncing around the room.
-Finally, fabric covered furniture is safer for young children who have a habit of turning just about anything into a jungle gym.
+Not only does it create a friendly environment, but also cuts down on noise by absorbing sound while hard materials have a tendency to amplify sounds and send them bouncing around the room.
+Finally, fabric-covered furniture is safer for young children who have a habit of turning just about anything into a jungle gym.